Signs of Substance Abuse in the Workplace: How to Help Struggling Employees

 Employers can be proactive in addressing substance abuse issues in the workplace and ensuring that their employers have options for getting the treatment they need.
 Many Employee Assistance Plans and addiction treatment providers offer training and resources for human resources professionals to help them spot the signs of abuse, seek help, and maintain compliance with Drug-Free Workplace requirements.

-Misty is Purple Ink's Director of Learning and Development.
+Misty is a former member of the Purple Ink team.
 She is passionate about developing professionals so that they have the tools necessary to enhance their personal drive for success throughout everything they do.